oneblockmore/docs-1/src/operators/stake-management.md

 Staking threshold (storage): 0
 ```

-There is a native token named `Buffycoin` with symbol `BUF` in our test environment
+There is a native token named `Buffycoin` with symbol `BUF` in our environment
 with total supply of 200 billion.
 All tokens are allocated in their respective
 accounts and no tokens are in the *common pool*.
 Finally we see no staking
 thresholds for any node kind (entity, validator, compute, storage).